 |Ping international server||114 ms||78 ms|

-Our testing shows that both VPNs provide seamless day-to-day operation.
-So, you shouldn’t experience any speed drops during daily use.
-However, Surfshark is a clear choice for large downloads, HD streaming, and online gaming.
+Our testing shows that both VPNs provide enough speed for seamless day-to-day operation.
+You shouldn’t experience any speed drops during daily use.
+However, Surfshark is a clearly better choice for large downloads, HD streaming, and online gaming.
 Surfshark is also the fastest provider on our list of the best VPNs currently out there.

 Fastest VPN: Surfshark